-Project of WHO Collaborating Centre for Research and Training in Management of Multidrug Resistant Tuberculosis (MDR-TB) of Latvia was started in year 1999 as a cooperation project of State Agency of Tuberculosis and Lung Disease with the Centre for Disease Control and Prevention and the University of Arkansas for Medical Sciences.
+Project of Latvian WHO Collaborating Centre for Research and Training in Management of Multidrug-Resistant Tuberculosis (MDR-TB) was started in the year 1999 as a cooperation project of State Agency of Tuberculosis and Lung Disease with the Centre for Disease Control and Prevention and the University of Arkansas for Medical Sciences.
 Latvian National Tuberculosis program established an International Training Centre (ITC), which was devoted to the treatment and management of MDR-TB.

-Objectives of WHO CC Latvia are:
+Terms of Reference of the WHO CC Latvia

 To participate in collaborative research under WHO leadership on new TB drug development and laboratory diagnostic methods, in line with End TB strategy and Regional policy frameworks.

 Under WHO guidance to share the WHO CC`s experience with the TB community in the Region, in line with End TB strategy and Regional policy frameworks.